ClusterHQ/flocker/docs/tutorial/moving-applications.rst

 Notice that we mention the node that has no applications deployed on it to ensure that ``flocker-deploy`` knows that it exists.
 If we hadn't done that certain actions that might need to be taken on that node will not happen, e.g. stopping currently running applications.

+.. note:: As you go the tutorial you should be running the emphasized lines in your own shell as you follow along.

 Next take a look at what containers Docker is running on the VM you just created.
 The node IPs are those which were specified earlier in the ``Vagrantfile``:

 .. code-block:: console
+   :emphasize-lines: 1

    alice@mercury:~/flocker-tutorial$ ssh root@172.16.255.250 docker ps
    CONTAINER ID    IMAGE    COMMAND    CREATED    STATUS     PORTS     NAMES